-The color blue, a hue that’s often used in art and design to evoke feelings of trustworthiness, serenity, and tranquility.
+The color blue is a hue that’s often used in art and design to evoke feelings of trustworthiness, serenity, and tranquility.
 But what about the egg?
 What bird lays blue eggs?

 It turns out there are several birds that lay blue eggs!
 I have compiled a list of all those blue egg-laying birds just for you.
 So if you are interested in learning about such kinds of birds then read on to learn more about them.